FarmDyn/documentation/docs/Team/team.md

 ### Dr. agr.
 David Schäfer
 ![](../media/Team/schaefer.jpg){: style="width:200px", align="left"}
-David Schäfer is a post-doc researcher in the working group.
-His research currently focuses on the design of FarmDyn as a generic and modular model.
+David Schäfer is a post-doc researcher in the working group "Economics Modeling of Agricultural Systems" at the University of Bonn.
+Initially, he developed the pig and biogas modules and is focusing now on the development of FarmDyn as a generic and modular model to improve usability for external researchers.
 &nbsp;

 &nbsp;